Python Career Paths for Beginners

 Quiz Answer Key

-Explanation: Regular practice is recommended to build confidence and improve Python skills.
+Explanation: Regular coding practice helps you build confidence and improve your Python skills.

-Correct answer: On a GitHub profile or personal website
+Correct answer: A) On a GitHub profile or personal website

 Happy coding, and best of luck on your Python journey!